Ford Indy V8 engine: 1964–1967 DOHC engine

 To gain power for 1964, double overhead camshafts (DOHC) were installed in the Lotus 34, in reverse manner, with the exhausts in the V, and intake trumpets at the sides.
 This four-cam 4195 cc DOHC Ford V8 with Hilborn fuel injection produced 425 bhp (317 kW), through a ZF 2DS20 gearbox.
 Clark qualified on pole for the 1964 Indianapolis 500, but when the Dunlop tyres caused Clark to crash, Gurney was retired.
 The team switched to Firestone rubber.

-In 1965 A. J. Foyt won three USAC races in a Lotus 34 on his way to second in that years championship, while Parnelli Jones finished second at 1965 Indianapolis 500 behind Jim Clark's improved Lotus 38.
+In 1965 A. J. Foyt won three USAC races in a Lotus 34 on his way to second in that year's championship, while Parnelli Jones finished second at 1965 Indianapolis 500 behind Jim Clark's improved Lotus 38.
 It was the first win for a rear-mid engined car, the first for Ford, and the first for a foreign-born driver in many decades.

 The Ford DOHC engines were available for other teams.
 Graham Hill won the 1966 Indianapolis 500 with a Lola 90 chassis, and A. J. Foyt in 1967 in a Coyote 67 chassis.